-Having healthy cholesterol levels is important for avoiding heart problems.
+It’s 2024 and having healthy cholesterol levels is important for reducing heart problems & living longer.

 Unfortunately, most people try to get healthy cholesterol levels by doing the WRONG things.

 This is why they don’t get the desired positive results or aren’t able to maintain them long-term.

 Most people are either taking harmful prescription drugs or they change their diet by eliminating the WRONG foods from the diet, such as healthy fats and cholesterol.

 Cholesterol Is GOOD, Not Bad For You

 The truth here is that cholesterol has many HEALTH benefits.
 It’s your friend, NOT your “enemy”.

 Cholesterol is needed to make your “youthful steroid” hormones – such as testosterone, estrogen, anti-inflammatory cortisol, and a dozen more.

 This is why aging and the change in your hormones cause an increase in cholesterol.
 In fact, there’s more information about this important topic under this article…

 Additionally, cholesterol is also needed to help absorb your fat-soluble vitamins – D, E, K, A, etc.